epam/ai-dial/docs/Deployment/Vertex Model Deployment.md

 In case your cluster is located at GCP, the best practise for using VertexAI is to assign a GCP IAM service account to Kubernetes Service Account.
 You can do this via Workload Identity Federation for GKE.

-> Refer to [GCP Documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) to learn how to configure an Workload Identity Federation for GKE.
+> Refer to [GCP Documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) to learn how to configure a Workload Identity Federation for GKE.

 ## Step 3: Add Model to AI DIAL